devdemon/DevDemon-Docs/_build/html/_sources/channel_images/tags/images_static.txt

 prefix=""
 ==========
 This parameter allows you to change the default variable prefix used.
-This is especially usefull when you are nesting tags to avoid variable collisions.
+This is especially useful when you are nesting tags to avoid variable collisions.

 **Default:** prefix="image"

 For example the default variable for the image URL is: `{image:url}` but if you use prefix="ci" the variable for the image URL will now be {cf:url}

 **********************